nathanlao/my_APIs_learning_path/PromisesNote.md

 - A promise becomes `rejected` if an `error` is thrown inside any of the `.then()` blocks or if a programmer manually calls `Promise.reject()`

         .catch(error => console.error(error))

+- Check for error response
+    - Anything in 400 or 500 level range for HTTP status, `res.ok` will be **false**